Thousands of Hawkeyes have answered the call of duty during wartime—and some have made the ultimate sacrifice.

 In 1919, UI President Walter Jessup (34LITTD) called for the construction of a student union dedicated to the memory of soldiers who died in World War I. Since then, the goal of the war memorial has been to honor any UI student or graduate who died while serving.
 Some names—such as Army Staff Sgt.
 Robert J. Miller, a Medal of Honor recipient who was killed in combat in Afghanistan—have been added to a digital honor roll, but the physical plaques haven't been updated since the 1970s.

-If you know any Hawkeyes who were killed or died while serving, submit their names to be included on the updated memorial.
+If you know any Hawkeyes who were killed or died while serving, especially those who were not from Iowa, submit their names to be included on the updated memorial.
 You can learn more about the IMU war memorial and its history by visiting its website.